 If you are interested in learning more about a planned gift to the Maharishi Purusha Program, please contact us.
 Of course, in considering such a gift, you will want to consult your legal and tax advisors.
 We would then be happy to speak with you or your advisors to answer any questions you may have about a planned gift to Purusha.
 You can contact us at secretary@purusha.org.

 You can also create an advance healthcare directive and durable financial powers of attorney for free on the FreeWill website.
+You can also create a revocable living trust for free on FreeWill.com.

 A will or living trust that includes Purusha as a charitable beneficiary is no different from any other will, except that it includes bequest language to benefit Purusha.
 Your bequest provision can take many forms, such as naming Purusha for a specific dollar amount, a set percentage of the total value of your estate, or the remainder of your estate after you have provided for family.
 Your bequest provision can be accommodated when you generate a will through FreeWill.com or you can create a will without using FreeWill and include the following language: